 Nursing moms should avoid some foods—like chocolate and mayonnaise—because they make the milk taste bad to baby.
 Other foods can just cause silly problems.
 One mom had a scare when she ate beets for dinner.
 When she changed her baby's diaper after nursing later that night, the poop was bright red.
 Terrified, she raced the child to the hospital, convinced that the baby was hemorrhaging at the very least.
 Turns out, the beets were the culprit.

 Still, no matter what you do, you're bound to have sore nipples.
 The skin is delicate and your baby's sucking reflex is very strong.
 But you don't have to let sore nipples cause you to give up on nursing too soon.
 Eventually they will toughen and nursing will not hurt a bit.
 It is worth taking the time to get past the initial discomfort.
 You can relieve some of the irritation with special creams made for lactating mothers.
 Hot compresses also work wonders.
 If you develop an infection, however, you may need medical intervention or you may wind up weaning your baby prematurely because breast-feeding is too painful for you.
 Further tips to avoid infection or pain: Make sure you keep the nipple area clean, and try to avoid engorgement.

 You Are (and Produce) What You Eat

 Watch what you eat when you are nursing.
 Do not forget that your nursing infant is essentially eating a predigested version of whatever you have eaten.
 If you want to give your baby major gas, just go ahead and eat that double chili dog or spicy burrito.
-On a more serious note, you must be extremely careful about which medicines you take.
-Do not take any over-the-counter medication without your doctor's approval, as it will pass to your baby through your breast milk.
+On a more serious note, you must be careful about which medicines you take.
+Do not take any medication without your doctor's approval.

 More on: Breastfeeding